home - Electricity

 Bathroom

 Here, the most even and smooth textures that will not accumulate dirt and dust will be more appropriate.
-A protective varnish layer, iron or wax enamel, will help to keep maintenance to a minimum.
+A protective lacquer layer, iron or wax enamel, will help to keep maintenance to a minimum.

 Balcony